-In the early 1900s, a Swiss linguistics professor named Ferdinand de Saussure died, and in the process, almost deprived the world of the concept of “Language as a Science.”
+In the early 1900s, a Swiss linguistics professor named Ferdinand de Saussure died, and in the process, almost deprived the world of the concept of “Language as a Science,” which eventually led to natural language processing.
 From 1906 to 1911, Professor Saussure offered three courses at the University of Geneva, where he developed an approach describing languages as “systems.”
 Within the language, a sound represents a concept – a concept that shifts meaning as the context changes.

-He argued that meaning is created inside language, in the relations and differences between its parts.
-Saussure proposed “meaning” is created within a language’s relationships and contrasts.
+Saussure argued that meaning is created inside language, in the relations and differences between its parts.
+He proposed that “meaning” is created within a language’s relationships and contrasts.
 A shared language system makes communication possible.
 Saussure viewed society as a system of “shared” social norms that provides conditions for reasonable, “extended” thinking, resulting in decisions and actions by individuals.
-(The same view can be applied to modern computer languages).
+(The same view can be applied to modern computer languages.)

-Saussure died in 1913, but two of his colleagues, Albert Sechehaye and Charles Bally, recognized the importance of his concepts.
-(Imagine the two, days after Saussure’s death, in Bally’s office, drinking coffee and wondering how to keep his discoveries from being lost forever).
-The two took the unusual steps of collecting “his notes for a manuscript,” and his students’ notes from the courses.
+Saussure died (in 1913) before publishing his theories.
+However, two of his colleagues, Albert Sechehaye and Charles Bally, recognized the importance of his concepts (imagine Sechehaye and Bally, days after Saussure’s death, drinking coffee together and wondering how to keep his discoveries from being lost forever).
+The two took the unusual steps of collecting “his notes for a manuscript” and “his students’ notes” from the courses.
 From these, they wrote the Cours de Linguistique Générale, published in 1916.
 The book laid the foundation for what has come to be called the structuralist approach, starting with linguistics, and later expanding to other fields, including computers.

 Generally speaking, NLP breaks down language into shorter, more basic pieces, called tokens (words, periods, etc.), and attempts to understand the relationships of the tokens.
 This process often uses higher-level NLP features, such as: